ycarowr/SimpleTurnBasedGame/README.md

 I am not going to go further with details about the implementation but basically you have a MVC with a separation between logic and the data.
 The game logic is driven and bunch of pure C# classes named [Processes](https://github.com/ycarowr/SimpleTurnBasedGame/blob/master/Assets/Scripts/SampleUsage/SimpleTurnBasedGame/Model/Game/Processes) which change the game data and dispatch events to the interested listeners.

-The listeners are the [UI](https://github.com/ycarowr/SimpleTurnBasedGame/tree/master/Assets/Scripts/SampleUsage/SimpleTurnBasedGame/UI) components and the following [state machine](https://github.com/ycarowr/SimpleTurnBasedGame/blob/master/Assets/Scripts/SampleUsage/SimpleTurnBasedGame/Controller/TurnBasedCs/TurnBasedFSM.cs) that has two purposes: to control the flow in the client side and work as controller to provide access to the Processes mentioned earlier:
+The listeners are the [UI](https://github.com/ycarowr/SimpleTurnBasedGame/tree/master/Assets/Scripts/SampleUsage/SimpleTurnBasedGame/UI) components and the following [State Machine](https://github.com/ycarowr/SimpleTurnBasedGame/blob/master/Assets/Scripts/SampleUsage/SimpleTurnBasedGame/Controller/TurnBasedCs/TurnBasedFSM.cs) that has two purposes: to control the flow in the client side and hold the controllers (States) that provide access to the Processes mentioned earlier:

-All the comunication among the View and Controller is done using the [Singleton Pattern](https://github.com/ycarowr/SimpleTurnBasedGame/tree/master/Assets/Scripts/Patterns/Singleton) and the [Observer Pattern](https://github.com/ycarowr/SimpleTurnBasedGame/blob/master/Assets/Scripts/Patterns/Observer/Observer.cs) named Game Events.
+All the comunication among the Views and Controller is done using the [Singleton Pattern](https://github.com/ycarowr/SimpleTurnBasedGame/tree/master/Assets/Scripts/Patterns/Singleton) and the [Observer Pattern](https://github.com/ycarowr/SimpleTurnBasedGame/blob/master/Assets/Scripts/Patterns/Observer/Observer.cs).

 1. [Game Controller](https://github.com/ycarowr/SimpleTurnBasedGame/tree/master/Assets/Scripts/SampleUsage/SimpleTurnBasedGame/Controller) and [Turn-Based States](https://github.com/ycarowr/SimpleTurnBasedGame/tree/master/Assets/Scripts/SampleUsage/SimpleTurnBasedGame/Controller/TurnBasedCs/States)
 2. [Processes](https://github.com/ycarowr/SimpleTurnBasedGame/tree/master/Assets/Scripts/SampleUsage/SimpleTurnBasedGame/Model/Game/Processes)